nowwScriptKK/XSS-Scanner-projet-2022/README.md

 Added new payload list : "xssBigPayloadList.txt"

-Ajout de gecko firefox pour windows
+Added the Firefox Gecko for windows

-Adaptation du code pour l'utilisation sous windows
+Adaptation of the code for use under Windows

 # The project dates back to 2022; XSS is a static vulnerability over time, but improvements can be added to the detection files.